-The success of any business depends on a vision, work ethic, and building a dream.
-Commercial insurance makes sure that all the effort and money you have invested in your business is covered in case a natural or financial disaster strikes at any time.
+The success of any business depends on a vision, work ethic, and building a dream; commercial insurance makes sure that all the effort and money you have invested in your business is covered in case a natural or financial disaster strikes.
 Most businesses need to purchase at least the following four types of insurance:

-Property insurance covers you if the property you use in your business is lost or damaged by common perils such as fire or theft.
-Property insurance covers not just a building or structure, but also what insurers call business personal property such as furnishings.
+Property Insurance covers you if the property you use in your business is lost or damaged by common perils such as fire or theft.
+Property insurance covers not just a building or structure, but also what insurers call business personal property, like furnishings.

-Liability insurance covers you in the event that someone claims that your business caused him or her harm.
+Liability Insurance covers you in the event that someone claims your business caused them harm.
 Your liability insurance pays damages to third parties resulting from bodily injury or property damage for which your business is legally liable, up to the policy limits, as well as legal fees associated with the claim.
 It also covers any medical bills for any people injured by your business.

-Workers compensation insurance or workers comp, as this coverage is generally called, pays for medical care and replaces a portion of lost wages for an employee who is injured in the course of employment, regardless of who was at fault for the injury.
+Workers Compensation Insurance or workers comp, as this coverage is commonly known, pays for medical care and replaces a portion of lost wages for an employee who is injured in the course of employment, regardless of who was at fault for the injury.
 It also helps protect the business from a lawsuit from the injured employee.

 There is additional coverage to be considered in addition to the basics highlighted above, there are various other policies needed by some businesses, including the following:

-Business catastrophe liability or umbrella policies provide coverage over and above your other liability coverage limits.
-It is designed to protect against unusually high losses.
+Business Catastrophe Liability or Umbrella policies provide coverage over and above your other liability coverage limits.
+They are designed to protect against unusually high losses.
 For the typical business, the umbrella policy would provide protection over and above general liability and auto liability policies.